 A good place to start on your quest to eat healthier is by paying attention to what types of foods you’re eating.
 A “whole food” is something you eat that is made up of only a single ingredient.
 They are natural foods and have not been processed.
 Ideally, these are the types of food that should make up 80-90% of your diet.
 Whole foods are naturally full of essential nutrients such as vitamins, minerals, proteins and fiber.

 On the other hand, processed foods are those which are manufactured.
 They often have additives and low nutritional value.
 Processed foods are largely responsible for weight gain and obesity and are typically referred to as eating empty calories.
+Additionally, according to this dentist who does Invisalign in Boynton Beach, processed foods are also one of the causes of tooth decay and cavities, especially when paired with poor dental care.

 In short, trade your regular go-to from the ready meal you pull out of the freezer to fresh fruits and vegetables and supplement with whole grains.